siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 011a Interaction as Phase Accumulation.md

 \right)\psi.
 $$

-$V$ is not a new substance or a new causal layer.
-It is a compact summary of how the background changes the phase accumulated by the envelope during propagation.
+$V$ is a compact summary of how the background changes the phase accumulated by the envelope during propagation.

 The propagator makes this explicit: